oorcun/docker/README.md

 Create a compose file and init script where developers work anywhere without needing to install anything.
 Create a compose file for production environment.
-Create a compose file for building.
+Create a compose file for production building.

 ## Run